hengband/hengband/readme-eng.md

 Run the following:

 ```
-./configure --with-setgid=games
+./configure --disable-japanes --with-setgid=games
 make
 ```

-Running the following will install the game into `/usr/local`:
+Running the following as root or with the sudo command will install the game into `/usr/local`:

 ```
 make install